Wesxdz/kahlo-yawn/_posts/dream.md

 Then I watched Jody Day's talk and I was weeping because I had the grief of a childless woman inside of me.
 It was from my feelings of Open Source Ecology being stillborn.
 I am not strong enough to build a new civilization alone.
 Yet, I imagine effortlessly everyday in my graph so many paths to abundant matter logistics compassion: the criticality of open source hardware as a baseline civic AI safety humane technology.

-There was something else, my work on Hogwarts Legacy, that shimmering shine in my Gentle Monster Dear Classic X D01, thinking about a gameplay mechanic of growing up a sorcerer in Cambridge...
+There was something else, my work on Hogwarts Legacy, that shimmering shine in my *Gentle Monster Dear Classic X D01*, thinking about a gameplay mechanic of growing up a sorcerer smart in Cambridge Cambrian online...

-Kids are really good at playing, so I want to have a fantasy child that's really good at playing with me and Heonae so I can learn how to be a child again.
+Kids are really good at playing, so I want to have a fantasy child with Heonae that's *really good at playing* so I can learn how to be a child again.

 ![Frida Kahlo has a special monkey](/assets/blog/dream/frida_yawn.jpg)

 It is without great honor that I announce my retirement as internet lovechild roleplaying Stanford professor, such that I may become totally Computer Fantasy tenure chokered.
 Uh.
 Oh.
+Cool.